NicoloToscani/vibration-analysis/README.md

 2. Open the Industrial Edge Management Web Page of UCP on ```https://<ucp-address>```
 3. Import the .app file using the *Import Offline* button
 4. Wait until App is installed

-## WinCC Unified Configuration

-In order for the application to work, it is necessary to insert some elements inside your WinCC Unified project, including :

-- **"EdgeSentronTags"** Table Variables;

 ![dryer_3_down](docs/dryer_3_down.png)